parcio/haura/docs/src/fio-haura/run.md

 $ source ./env.sh
 ```

+Additionally, since Haura's configuration is more complex then what is provided
+in fio clients a configuration has to be loaded.
+The configurations path has to
+be stored in the environment under `BETREE_CONFIG`.
+See the [bectl's Basic Usage
+chapter](../bectl/usage.md) for more information.

 ## Running fio

 `fio` can be configured with CLI options and jobfiles, they both have the same